“I made a decision to write for my readers, not to try to find more readers for my writing.”Seth Godin

 Be honest.
 You spend a lot of time going through your stats, going through the numbers: how many views, how many likes, how many readers…

-The truth is that the art of blogging is hard drudgery, and there’s a lot you can do to get more people to read your blog, but what if I were to tell you that there’s one aspect you (most probably) have been overlooking?
+But what if I were to tell you that the numbers, sometimes, lie, and that there’s one aspect you (most probably) have been overlooking?

 Take a good look at this picture.
 It shows the map of all the folks who read this blog on a monthly basis.